 Thus, one might expect plant growth to be exponential, just as you might expect population growth to be exponential.
 Note that the meaning of the word ‘exponential’ has a mathematical meaning that is not equivalent to the one in general use.
 Exponential growth is not necessarily ‘fast’, and indeed, fast is a subjective adjective.
 In a mathematical sense, exponential is described in equations 1-3, although only 3 has an exponent in it.
 One could develop similar equations based on leaf area (i.e., that the growth rate per unit leaf area is a constant), with the argument that leaf area, by controlling photosynthesis, dictates growth rates.
 However, a similar argument could also be made about roots since without water and nutrients photosynthesis isn’t possible.
 It is easiest to just assume that roots, leaves and everything else are all needed and let S simply be ‘total plant size’ and work with the assumption that plants can acquire more materials at a rate that is a linear function of their size (i.e., equation 1).

-But the growth of plants, and the growth of populations, usually is not exponential, at least not for long.
+But the growth of plants, like the growth of populations, usually is not exponential, at least not for long.
 Why isn’t plant growth exponential?
 A basic answer is that growth is not controlled by the rate of material acquisition.
 It is an internally regulated process and it is too simplistic to assume that the rate of growth is a simple function of the ability of leaves and roots to acquire the materials necessary for growth.
 The internal controls of the plant, including both hormonal controls and molecular controls (e.g., which genes are activated) regulate the processes of cell division and cell expansion and thereby the growth process.
-In a fundamental sense, this is no different than what was discussed earlier concerning the development of unicellular organisms (see reading on organism development).
+In a fundamental sense, this is no different than what was discussed earlier concerning the development of unicellular organisms (see chapter 7 on organism development).
 A second factor involves meristems or more generally regions of growth.
 If an organism only has a limited region where growth originates and this region has a finite capacity to produce growth, then growth will not be exponential.
-In the case of a filamentous algae, that grows from a single apical cell, it is easy to see why growth might not be exponential.
+In the case of a filamentous algae that grows from a single apical cell, it is easy to see why growth might not be exponential.
 Similarly, an unbranched stem with a single apical meristem might not be expected to show exponential growth although one with branches, and with branches that can produce more branches, might be expected to.

 An economic model of plant growth